TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 perex: |
     Do you use a [monorepo](https://gomonorepo.org/)?
 Then you know [How to maintain multiple Git repositories with ease](https://blog.shopsys.com/how-to-maintain-multiple-git-repositories-with-ease-61a5e17152e0).
 If you're not there yet, you may wonder [How to Merge 15 Repositories to 1 Monorepo and Keep their Git History](https://blog.shopsys.com/how-to-merge-15-repositories-to-1-monorepo-keep-their-git-history-and-add-project-base-as-well-6e124f3a0ab3).
     <br><br>
     Are you and your monorepo ready?
-Today we'll focus on **fast, secured and ousourced monorepo autosplit** - all that under 10 minutes.
+Today we'll focus on **fast, secured and outsourced monorepo auto split** - all that under 10 minutes.
 tweet: "..."
 related_items: [82, 25]
 ---

 It's great to be alive in this era.
 We have solved maintaining multiple repositories, even merge migration of their git history to one repository.
 Creating huge code bases was more never cost effective and never had steeper learning curve.

 The same way it was never easier to drive an autonomous car.
-You just sit in the car, pres the button of your destination, and Tesla will drive you there when you check all the news on [/r/PHP](https://reddit.com/r/PHP/).
+You just sit in the car, press the button of your destination, and Tesla will drive you there when you check all the news on [/r/PHP](https://reddit.com/r/PHP/).

 Well, monorepo paradigm is not there yet but it's getting there.

 ## The Split Problem

 One of the last problem I'm aware of is splitting the monorepo to particular packages.
-Imagine you have [Symfony monorepo](https://github.com/symfony/symfony) and you're trying to split it to all standlone packages like [symfony/console](https://github.com/symfony/console), [symfony/dependency-injection](https://github.com/symfony/dependency-injection) and so on.
+Imagine you have [Symfony monorepo](https://github.com/symfony/symfony) and you're trying to split it to all standalone packages like [symfony/console](https://github.com/symfony/console), [symfony/dependency-injection](https://github.com/symfony/dependency-injection) and so on.

 ### Current Status